mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 loss of a master server.
 If no new master server is detected within the configured time period, the failover will be initiated again.

+### `switchover`

+Enable switchover via MaxScale.
+This parameter expects a boolean value and the default value is false.

+When the switchover functionality is enabled, a REST API endpoint will be made available, using which switchover may be performed.
+The endpoint will be available irrespective of whether MaxScale is in active or passive mode, but switchover will only be attempted if MaxScale is in active mode and an error logged if an attempt is made when MaxScale is in passive mode.
+Switchover may also be triggered from MaxAdmin and the same rules regarding active/passive holds.

+It is safe to perform switchover even with the failover functionality enabled, as MaxScale will disable the failover behaviour for the duration of the switchover.

+Only if the switchover succeeds, will the failover functionality be re-enabled.
+Otherwise it will remain disabled and must be turned on manually via the REST API or MaxAdmin.

+TODO: Document the URL path.
+Probably will include the monitor section name
+      from the configuration.

+### `switchover_timeout`

+The timeout for the cluster switchover in seconds.
+The default value is 90 seconds.

+If no successful switchover takes place within the configured time period, a message is logged and the failover (not switchover) functionality will not be enabled, even if it was enabled before the switchover attempt.

 ## Using the MySQL Monitor With Binlogrouter

 Since MaxScale 2.2 it's possible to detect a replication setup